gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 The names of the objects are not the same as the crates names.
 You have to use the names of the corresponding gir files.

-Okay, lets go through that process for a few objects of our example.
+Okay, let's go through that process for a few objects of our example.

 🚧 TODO: Add remaining steps of the pango example 🚧